dalitun/applications/blueprint-3tiers-autoscaling/README_EN.md

-# 5 Minutes Stacks, episode 27 : Blueprint 3 tier with instance autoscaling  via Zabbix #
+# 5 Minutes Stacks, episode 27 : Blueprint 3 tier with instance autoscaling  via Zabbix alert #

-## Episode 27 : Blueprint 3 tier with instance autoscaling  via Zabbix
+## Episode 27 : Blueprint 3 tier with instance autoscaling via Zabbix alert

 This blueprint will help you to set up a 3-tier architecture.
 We have automated the deployment of various nodes component architecture.